robindanzinger/chadojs/README.md

 ```

 ### jasmine
-create a new SpecHelper file and add the following lines.
+Create a new SpecHelper file and add the following lines.
 ```js
 var chado = require('chado');
 var fs = require('fs');